1,000,000 free RPC requestsJust a wallet, via x402.

 What it stores

-Once minted, the (chain, registry-address, tokenId) triple is the stable, permanent address for that agent.
-The canonical EIP specifies the full event schema and the required metadata fields.
+Once minted, the (chain, registry-address, agentId) triple is the stable, permanent address for that agent.
+The canonical EIP specifies the full event schema.

 {